god-ctrl/SocailApp/README.md

 - Bootstrap : Popular HTML, CSS, and JS framework for developing responsive websites
 - Mongoose : MongoDB object modelling for Node.js
 - Passport : Authentication middleware for Node.js
+- kue to make delayed jobs for certain mails
+- nodemailer:used to send emails
+- multer:used to handle files

 [Back To The Top](#read-me-template)